 Our ability to compete in the highly competitive biotechnology and biopharmaceutical industries depends upon our ability to attract, motivate and retain highly qualified managerial, scientific and medical personnel.
-We are highly dependent on members of our senior management, including Anna Protopapas, our President and Chief Executive Officer, and Donald Bergstrom, our Chief Medical Officer.
+We are highly dependent on members of our senior management, including Anna Protopapas, our President and Chief Executive Officer.
 The loss of the services of any of these persons could impede the achievement of our research, development and commercialization objectives.
 Also, each of these persons may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.

 Recruiting and retaining qualified scientific, clinical, sales and marketing personnel will also be critical to our success.
 We conduct our operations at our facility in Cambridge, Massachusetts, in a region that is headquarters to many other biopharmaceutical companies and many academic and research institutions.
 Competition for skilled personnel is intense and the turnover rate can be high, which may limit our ability to hire and retain highly qualified personnel on acceptable terms or at all.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
-Our consultants and advisors, may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
+Our consultants and advisors, may be employed or have commitments under consulting or advisory contracts with other entities that may limit their availability to us.